staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 ### Sponsored PHPStan feature: require-extends & require-implements phpDoc

 I spent a few days implementing `@phpstan-require-extends` and `@phpstan-require-implements` semantics in PHPStan.
+The feature is available in PHPStan 1.10.56+ and newer.

 People using psalm might find this feature familiar as it is [already supported in psalm](https://psalm.dev/docs/annotating_code/supported_annotations/#psalm-require-extends).

 The idea is to define at interface or trait level, which requirements the usage class has to fulfill.